Quick Answer

 - File Form U4 (Uniform Application for Securities Industry Registration or Transfer) through the electronic Investment Adviser Registration Depository (IARD) / Web Central Registration Depository (CRD) system.

-- Qualifying exams: Series 65 alone, OR Series 66 plus Series 7.
+- Qualifying exams: Series 65 alone (within 2 years), OR Series 66 plus Series 7 (within 2 years) plus the SIE (within 4 years).

-- Professional designation waivers excuse the exam (not the registration) for holders in good standing: Chartered Financial Analyst (CFA), Certified Financial Planner (CFP), Chartered Financial Consultant (ChFC), Personal Financial Specialist (PFS), Chartered Investment Counselor (CIC), Certified Investment Management Analyst (CIMA).
+- Professional designation waivers excuse the exam (not the registration) for holders in good standing.
+Five qualify: Chartered Financial Analyst (CFA), Certified Financial Planner (CFP), Chartered Financial Consultant (ChFC), Personal Financial Specialist (PFS), Certified Investment Management Analyst (CIMA).
+Chartered Investment Counselor (CIC) was replaced by CIMA in 2024 and no longer counts.

 | Item | Value |